spikeekips/mitum-doc/readthedocs/docs/isaac+/voting-stages.rst

 After agreement of *INIT* stage, consensus process moves to *SIGN* stage.
 The voting at this stage is on the proposal for the next block.
 Basically proposal has the contents of the next block, so node checks and validates the content of proposal.
 Each node can produce the next block from proposal and vote by the produced next block.

-The ballot for *SIGN* stage has these informations:
+The ballot for *SIGN* stage has this information:

-* Latest block
+* The latest block
 * Round
 * Proposal
 * Next block